-- Expanded Program on Immunization (EPI) for children and pregnant women vaccination.

-- AIDS Control Program to prevent women from STIs and STDs.

-- National Program for Family Planning and Primary Health Care.

-- components:

-- Improve accessibility of quality health services.

-- Provision of 24/7 Comprehensive and Basic EmONC Services.

-- Child and Neonatal Health Strategy.

-- Comprehensive Family Planning Services.

-- BCC, Advocacy and Demand Creation.

-- Management and Organization Reforms.

-- Monitoring and Evaluation Framework.
+- Expanded Program on Immunization (EPI) for children and pregnant women vaccination. - AIDS Control Program to prevent women from STIs and STDs. - National Program for Family Planning and Primary Health Care. - In addition, MNCH Program aims to improve the Health of Women and Children by focusing the following components: - Improve accessibility of quality health services. - Provision of 24/7 Comprehensive and Basic EmONC Services. - Child and Neonatal Health Strategy. - Comprehensive Family Planning Services. - BCC, Advocacy and Demand Creation. - Management and Organization Reforms. - Monitoring and Evaluation Framework.